rogerhung1006/Naive_Bayes_Classifier/README.md

 # Sentiment Analysis with Self-built Naive Bayes Classifier
 ## Introduction
 To enhance my understanding in probabilistic machine learning classifier, I decided to initiate this sentiment analysis project.
-In the project, I attempted to build a Naive Bayes Classifier from sctrach.
+In this binary classification project, I attempted to build a Naive Bayes Classifier from sctrach.
 I used the NLTK movie review corpus.
 Reviews are separated into a training set (80% of the data) and a development set (10% of the data).
 Within each set, reviews are sorted by sentiment (positive/negative).
 The files are already tokenized.
 Each review is in its own file.

 ## Notes